 How & What Do We Learn Together?

-The Ancient Ways' community ensembles study contemporary and traditional songs, and original pieces that are developed in a Zimbabwean style.
+The Ancient Ways’ community ensembles study contemporary and traditional songs, and original pieces that are developed in a Zimbabwean style.
 Students study rhythm and Zimbabwean music using marimba, vocals, drums, mbira (an ancient instrument made of wood with metal keys) and hosho (maranka gourd rattles).
-A tape recorder or video camera is extremely helpful to hearing the music outside of the class setting.
-This is one of the ways to "get it inside of you" if you only play with the ensemble weekly.
+A phone, video camera or tape recorder or is extremely helpful to hearing the music outside of the class setting.
+This is one of the ways to “get it inside of you” if you only play with the ensemble weekly.

 A marimba is not initially required to take lessons.
 If a student decides to pursue studying, a marimba will eventually be needed for practice.
 A limited number of marimbas are available for weekly rent.
 If enough students are interested, a community marimba building party is organized so that each person can make their own.
 One doesn’t need to be a carpenter to build their marimba.